 Current courses

-I currently teach the following courses at Leibniz Universität Hannover (alternating between the summer and winter semesters).
+I currently teach the following courses at the University of Glasgow and the University of Bergamo.

 PhD Short Course on Regularised Estimation in Geostatistics